Imperal Docs

 return ui.Stack([...])

-The web-kernel publishes center_overlay: true into the panel's unified_config entry; the frontend reads the flag declaratively instead of consulting a hardcoded list of panel_id literals.
+The web-kernel publishes center_overlay: true into the panel's rendering config; the frontend reads the flag declaratively instead of consulting a hardcoded list of panel_id literals.

 Backward compatibility: the legacy hardcoded allowlist (compose, email_viewer+message_id, editor+note_id, workshop) remains as a fallback for extensions that haven't redeployed since v4.1.7.
 It will be removed once those panel_ids migrate to declarative center_overlay=True.